elibroftw/blog.elijahlopez.ca/content/posts/daqo-new-energy-corp-valuation.md

 title: "Daqo New Energy Corp (DQ) Valuation"
 date: 2024-10-19T19:21:04-04:00
 draft: true
+summary: "This post values Daqo New Energy Corp (DQ), a polysilicon producer, arguing it's undervalued as its net tangible value exceeds its market cap.
+It notes the stock price correlates with polysilicon prices in China, which hit lows in 2024.
+The author is bullish due to DQ's market position and expected recovery in China's economy.
+Using conservative assumptions (price per ton, useful life, profit margin), a rough valuation suggests a fair price around $4.43-$4.90, making it a buy for risk-seekers."
 ---

 The first stock that I consider undervalued is DQ.